4 Steps For Visiting An Air Force Recruiter Near You

 The Department of Defense uses a Military Entrance Processing Station (MEPS) to assess your physical and mental capabilities.

-You’ll need to pass MEPS before you progress to Air Force boot camp.
+You’ll need to pass MEPS before you progress to Air Force basic training.

-Air Force boot camp (or Basic Military Training – BMT) lasts 8.5 weeks.
+Air Force Basic Military Training, or BMT, lasts 7.5 weeks.

-The training is demanding yet challenges you enough to make sure you are prepared and physically ready for life in the military.
+The training is demanding and will challenge you enough to make sure you are prepared and physically ready for life in the military.

 You can make sure you meet all the qualifications and prepare for the Air Force by downloading the official Delayed Entry Program (DEP) app here.